If there’s one major American music festival that seems to attract more travelers than any other, it’s Bonnaroo.

-If you’re considering making a trip to Bonnaroo for the first time, here’s the inside scoop on everything you can expect, from ticket prices to camping arrangements to the overall atmosphere.
+If you’re considering making a trip to the Bonnaroo festival for the first time, here’s the inside scoop on everything you can expect, from ticket prices to camping arrangements to the overall atmosphere.

 Because the festival is held on private grounds, there’s no curfew.
 Bonnaroo is famous for having shows start as late as 3 am, which can lead to an awesome party atmosphere, particularly when a dance/DJ act with a laser light show takes the stage.

 In 2008, Kanye West infamously went on two hours late, starting at 4:30 in the morning.
 This pissed off thousands of people, but I’ll never forget daylight starting to peek through around 5:30 when Kanye was still on stage.
-Where else can you see a huge star perform as the sun rises?
+Where else can you watch a live concert as the sun rises?
 I count it as one of my favorite concert memories ever.